iSaluki/phhs6/content/sixth/Business/Units/fh/ExternalEnvironmentInterestRates.md

 ---
-title: "Interest Rates"
+title: Interest Rates
 tags:
-- buisness
+  - business
 ---

 An interest rate is the cost of borrowing money or the return for investing money.